 Learn more about the NUNM Residency program.

 As part of the process of assisting in the transition from student to practicing physician, NUNM has established residency programs both locally and throughout the United States.
-These positions are designed to assist and guide new graduates in gaining a wide range of clinical experiences in primary care.
-The resident will become a more confident physician by completing rotations in neurology, women’s health, physical medicine, IV therapy, and minor surgery as well as community medicine.
-In addition the resident will develop their own medical skills through mentoring, daily supervision and ongoing clinical education at NUNM Health Centers.
+These positions are designed to assist and guide new graduates in gaining a wide range of clinical experiences.
+Depending on the State licensure, the resident may gain experience and confidence by completing rotations in women’s health, physical medicine, IV therapy, and minor surgery, primary care, as well as community medicine and adjunctive care.
+In addition, a few teaching residencies will allow the resident to develop their own medical skills through mentoring, daily supervision and engaging in ongoing clinical education at several accredited Naturopathic colleges and universities.

 Residency placement is a competitive process.
 In addition to completion of the Doctorate of Naturopathic Medicine from an accredited institution, candidates must demonstrate professionalism, maturity, commitment to serve, excellent clinical abilities, and an aptitude for enhancing their clinical skills.

-Today, the program has distant site residencies in nine states and 20 residents for the 2015–2016 academic year.
+Today, the NUNM program has distant site residencies in fifteen states and territories with a total of 49 offsite and 15 onsite residents for the 2017–2018 academic year.
 These numbers are projected to grow steadily each year.
 Since NUNM is committed to the importance of a one year of post-doctoral clinical training, our goal is to assist the profession as it prepares to meet the ever-increasing demand for highly-skilled naturopathic physicians.